 If you are appealing a Part A or Part B reconsideration issued by a Qualified Independent Contractor (QIC), you may have a right to escalate your request for hearing to the Medicare Appeals Council (Council) if 90 calendar days have passed since you filed your complete request for hearing and your appeal remains pending with OMHA.
 (Please note, however, that certain events may extend the 90 calendar day adjudication period.)
 More information on escalating a request for hearing can be found at 42 C.F.R. sections 405.1016(f) and 405.1106(b).
 When a request for hearing is escalated, the Council may take any action in accordance with 42 C.F.R. section 405.1108(d), but is not required to conduct a hearing.

 To initiate the escalation process, you must file a written request for escalation with OMHA, and copies of the request for escalation must also be sent to all the other parties who were sent a copy of the QIC notice of reconsideration.
+You may, but are not required to, file your request for escalation using the Request for Escalation to Medicare Appeals Council (OMHA-384).

 If your request has been assigned to an OMHA adjudicator, please send your written request to that adjudicator (visit http://www.hhs.gov/omha and use the appeal status lookup tool to find your assigned adjudicator).